 LOCATION, ACCESS AND OWNERSHIP

-Avalon’s Lilypad Lakes Project consists of 14 claims totalling 3,108 ha, covering a field of lithium, tantalum and cesium-rich granitic pegmatites.
+Avalon’s Lilypad Cesium Property consists of 14 claims totaling 3,108 ha covering a field of cesium, lithium and tantalum-rich granitic pegmatites.
 The claims were staked by Avalon between January 1999 and October 2000 and are 100% owned by the company.
-The property is located 150 km northeast of Pickle Lake, Ontario near the Aboriginal community of Fort Hope of the Eabametoong First Nation.
-It is presently accessible by air.
+The property is located 150 km northeast of Pickle Lake, Ontario near the First Nation community of Fort Hope of the Eabametoong First Nation.
+It is presently only accessible by air or winter road.

-An initial reconnaissance mapping and sampling program carried out by Avalon in 1999 confirmed the presence of economically-significant lithium-cesium-tantalum mineralization at several locations on the property.
+An initial reconnaissance mapping and sampling program carried out by Avalon in 1999 confirmed the presence of economically-significant cesium-lithium-tantalum mineralization at several locations on the property.

 Lithium Intercepts at Lilypad Lakes Property, with a reporting cutoff of 0.6% Li2O